tschmutzer/kmasker/INSTALL.md

 - Linux distribution not older than approx. 10 years
 - perl5
 - R (tested with 3.5.0), but older/newer versions will work most likely
+- Python (3.5) incl. pandas, numpy (if you want to use KRISPR module)

 #### Ubuntu/Debian
  Installation of necessary tools and libs with apt